From production to popping: how is bubble wrap made?

 How bubble wrap popped into the world

-Bubble wrap’s big pop came when Chavannes and Fielding decided to use it as packaging material.
-In 1961 bubble wrap found its first match with IBM’s 1401 unit.
+Bubble wrap’s big pop came when Chavannes and Fielding decided to use it as packaging materials.
+In 1961, bubble wrap found its first match with IBM’s 1401 unit.
 Deemed as the Model T of the computer world, IBM needed a way to transport these fragile, delicate devices safely.
 As they say, the rest is history.

 Before bubble wrap, surrounding items with balled-up newspaper was the standard way of protecting fragile items during shipping.
 This quickly got messy as the newspaper ink often rubbed off on the items and those who handled them.
 Worse still, these newspaper balls offered little protection.

 The main downsides of plastic bubble wrap?
-Well, there are a few: its production requires burning fossil fuels (which heats the planet) and it’s primarily single-use.
-Additionally, recycling bubble wrap is not an economically or technically feasible plastic waste management solution.
+Well, there are a few: its production requires burning fossil fuels (which heat up the planet), and it’s primarily single-use.
+Additionally, recycling bubble wrap is neither economically nor technically feasible as a plastic waste management solution.

 What is bubble wrap made of?